bitrise-io/devcenter/docs/builds/triggering-builds/starting-builds-manually.md

 ![Start a build](/img/builds/start-build.png)

-At this point, the __Build configuration__ window opens and you you are presented with two tabs near the top of the window:
+At this point, the __Build configuration__ window opens and you are presented with two tabs near the top of the window:

 - __Basic__
 - __Advanced__